NIR456/Net-Question/README.md

 ## Repository in asp .Net core
-  --The Repository pattern is a design pattern that isolates data access logic from the business logic.
+  -The Repository pattern is a design pattern that isolates data access logic from the business logic.
 It provides a way to manage data access so that the underlying data
     source can be changed without impacting the business logic.
+  - The repository design pattern is a specific type of design pattern that deals with data access.
+It provides an abstraction over the data layer, making your application more modular and easier to test.
+Here’s how it works in ASP.NET Core.
     **In ASP.NET Core, there are several types of repositories that you can implement depending on your needs and the complexity of your application.
 Here are some common types:**
   ### 1. Generic Repository